-If remote processing was required, there would need to be a remote data centre presence every tenth of a mile, and even that would risk an ill-timed loss of connection.
+If remote processing was required, there would need to be a remote data center presence every tenth of a mile, and even that would risk an ill-timed loss of connection.

-If there’s an edge, it is in the autonomous vehicle itself and not in some nearby data centre at the closest 5G small cell site.
+If there’s an edge, it is in the autonomous vehicle itself and not in some nearby data center at the closest 5G small cell site.

-The role of the core data centre will be in handling this new and varied complexity – joining data from multiple sources and providing the compute for in-depth analysis and decision-making.
+The role of the core data center will be in handling this new and varied complexity – joining data from multiple sources and providing the compute for in-depth analysis and decision-making.

-There will be instances where micro-data centres become vital.
+There will be instances where micro-data centers become vital.

 For example, when a fire occurs, firefighters will arrive at the scene and must create an instant intelligent edge – the at-scene command centre.